 All AEs will be coded by system organ class (SOC) and preferred term (PT) using the Medical Dictionary for Regulatory Activities (MedDRA).
-Treatment-emergent adverse events (TEAEs) with onset occurring within 30 days (onset date minus last date of dose $+1 \leq 30$) after the last dose of trial drug will be included in the summary tables.
+TEAEs with onset occurring within 30 days (onset date minus last date of dose $+1 \leq 30$) after the dose of trial drug will be included in the summary tables.
 All AEs will be in the listings.
-TEAEs will be summarized by SOC and PT.
+TEAEs will be summarized by SOC and PT with a breakdown for each hepatic function group and overall.
 The following summary tables will be included in the report: summary of TEAEs and drug-related AEs, relationship of AEs to trial drug (related vs not related), severity of AEs, and related SAEs.
 Data listings will be provided for all AEs including TEAEs, AEs leading to trial drug discontinuation, and SAEs.